 However, what I’m hearing is that most people are overwhelmed with the amount of information available.
 This results in continuously stressing about their amount of student loan debt.

-In March, my friend Robert Farrington, the founder of the top-rated blog, thecollegeinvestor.com, began a Student Loan Debt Movement.
+This year, my friend Robert Farrington, the founder of the top-rated blog, thecollegeinvestor.com, began a Student Loan Debt Movement.
 His mission is to help people pay off $1 Million in student loan debt.
-You got it, one million dollars of student loan debt, in one month.
-I had to spell that out so you understand how this is a big goal.
 One million is a lot and can change the lives of so many people but keep in mind this is also just a small amount of the over $1.3 Trillion in student loan debt outstanding.

 I’m sharing this Movement with you because a big part of any debt-repayment strategy is motivation.
-Robert created a movement putting people together who have one goal–live student loan debt free.
+Robert created a movement putting people together who have one goal–live student loan debt-free.
 Being part of a movement can help you prioritize your student loan repayment.
-Plus, you also get a chance to win $500 (yup, he’s giving away $500 to help you take a big chunk out of that debt).

 To do my part to help eliminate student loan debt, I wanted to focus this article on helping you understand student loan refinancing with private lenders.

 There’s a lot of advertisements out there about student loan refinancing from private lenders.
 Companies like SoFi and Lendkey offers private student loan refinancing options.
-But what option is best for you?
+You can find companies offering to refinance here, but what option is best for you?

 What is your employment situation?
 In order to get approved for a new loan, you will need to have a steady income to repay the loan.
 If you are unemployed, you’ll find it difficult for a private lender to approve a refinancing loan.

-Are there additional benefits offered by the lender?
-Find out what other benefits are offered from unemployment protection, deferment periods or interest rate change options.
+Learn about other benefits offered such as unemployment protection, cosigner release, deferment periods or interest rate change options.